KentenRoth/100DaysOfCode/README.md

 Today I moved back to the testing section.
 I got to a spot where there was going to be testing implimented into the current project and I got confused.
 So Maybe I shouldn't have skipped past the testing after all.
 I wanted to do it last, but it looks like I'll be doing it now.

 ---

+Day 32

+Tonight I did not code.
+We did family pictures then after we got home we spent some time together and played games.
+It was a much needed night of spending time with the family, but back to business tomorrow.

+---